Bonsai Mary

 Before you begin styling your bonsai tree, it is essential to inspect the roots and find the nebari, as these will greatly influence the final design.
 The nebari is the base flare of the tree, and it plays a vital role in creating a visually appealing bonsai.

 When inspecting the roots, carefully remove the tree from its container or loosen the soil around the base if it is growing in the ground.
 Gently untangle any tangled roots and examine their structure.
-Look for roots that radiate outwards from the base of the tree, creating a natural-looking spread.
-The nebari should be visually pleasing and well-balanced.

 While determining the nebari, it is important to consider the front of the tree.
 The nebari and the front of the tree may not always align perfectly, and sometimes adjustments need to be made to achieve a harmonious design.
-Additionally, it is essential to keep in mind that the nebari can change over time as the bonsai develops and grows.

 Key PointsConsiderations